phantomics/april/environmental-symbols.md

 <!-- /TITLE -->

+These symbols represent values defining the environment in which April code runs.

 ### System Variables

 These variables can be reassigned by the user; for instance, `⎕io←0` sets the index origin to 0.